kofikofi123/TestBootloader/README.md

 -Reading docs about the APIC timer, seems interesting<br/ >
 -The OS has been moved from windows development to ubuntu, well most<br/ >
 -Cross-compiler: (same as before) i686-elf<br/ >

+Have ideas?
+Please tell me :4<br/ >
+Anything to improve: Please tell me also<br/ >

+ChairForEver